It’s 3:00 am and the flutter of your wing

 but my palms are rough.

-and you cannot breathe past the talons on your neck.
+and you can’t breathe past the talons around your neck.

 but the birds will no longer sing.